 The parents will also need to make sure that an appropriate Individualized Education Program (IEP) is developed for a special needs child.
 IDEA 2004 and various special education regulations have specific requirements for IEPs when behavior affects the ability to learn or affects the learning of others.
 A child’s IEP will need to include a statement of their present levels of academic achievement and functional performance.
 The IEP will also need to include a statement about any special education and any supplementary services or aids that will be provided to the child, as well as a statement of program modifications and supports for personnel to follow.
 When the parents have joint legal custody, both of them should be involved in developing the IEP.

 Any parenting plan should also address what will happen to a special needs child as they grow into adulthood.
 When a child with special needs is mentally or physically disabled and cannot be self-sufficient, a child support order may stay in place past the 19th birthday of the child, either until the disability ends or as long as support is needed.
 The child support may include medical expenses, insurance coverage, and other necessary items.
 Disability is not explicitly defined in Colorado, but often a Social Security Administration’s designation of a child as disabled is sufficient proof of disability.

 If you are concerned about issues related to special needs, divorce, and child custody you should consult an experienced attorney who understands all of the potential issues that may arise.
-At Plog & Stein, our Denver attorneys are sympathetic to our clients' needs and provide diligent and zealous representation to help them pursue their goals both during divorce and afterward.
-Contact Plog & Stein at (303) 781-0322 or online to schedule an appointment with a divorce attorney.
+At Plog & Stein, P.C., our Denver attorneys are sympathetic to our clients’ needs and provide diligent and zealous representation to help them pursue their goals both during divorce and afterward.
+Contact Plog & Stein, P.C. at (303) 781-0322 or online to schedule an appointment with a Denver divorce attorney.
 We also represent people in Lakewood, Brighton, Westminster, and Thornton, as well as other areas of Denver, including Jefferson, Adams, and Boulder Counties.